-425 - B =free topography + transient temperature,

-- F = fix to free topography + transient temperature, - $F_s = fix$ to free topography + steady state temperature, - D = fix to observed topography + transient temperature, - $D_s = fix$ to observed topography + steady state temperature.
+- B = free topography + transient temperature, - F = fix to free topography + transient temperature, - $F_s = fix$ to free topography + steady-state temperature, - D =fix to observed topography + transient temperature, - $D_s = fix$ to observed topography + steady-state temperature.

-430 4.7 Impact of non-uniform basal sliding coefficient (vm, e1:vm)
+4.7 Impact of non-uniform basal-sliding coefficient (vm, e1:vm)

-Another aspect remaining to be discussed is the impact of initialization by "tuning" or inversion.
-There are three models in the SeaRISE Greenland experiment that use a form of inversion, and these all differ not only in the method and parameter tuned but also in other aspects such as basal sliding formulation and surface mass balance.
-The results of the three models have already a dispersion as the models.
+Another aspect remaining to be discussed is the impact of initialization by tuning or inversion.
+There are three models in the SeaRISE Greenland experiment that use a form of inversion, and these all differ not only in the method and parameter tuned but also in other aspects such as basal-sliding formulation and surface mass balance.
+The results of the three models have already a dispersion as shown in Bindschadler et al. (2013), Fig. 3, due to partial or all combination of difference among the models.
 An inversion experiment could be performed using the same method as these three models or another method such as Pollard and DeConto (2012).
-Generally, the inversion depends on the boundary conditions such as surface mass balance as well as the ice flow characteristics in individual models, which are different among the SeaRISE inversion models.
-Therefore, even if an
+Generally, the inversion depends on the boundary conditions